enghock1/arxiv-sota-agent/README.md

     - Method classifications (mapped to a pre-specified hierarchical taxonomy)
     - Paper metadata (title, domain, application)
     - Benchmark dataset mentions and evidence citations
+    - And more

 The output is a structured dataset/leaderboard that can be used for downstream analysis, systematic reviews, and benchmark tracking.

+## Disclaimer

+This is a personal project designed to help with my own research workflow.
+While functional, it is still a work in progress and may contain bugs.
+If you encounter issues or have ideas for new features, please feel free to open an issue or submit a pull request!

+## Limitation

+- The pipeline relies on 2-step filtering process to reduce the number of candidates before LLM API calls.
+To avoid exessive costs, consider adjusting keyword filters to keep the list of candidate papers minimal before triggering API calls.
+- This repo is designed specifically for arXiv papers.
+It may not function with other public publication databases.
+- Current implementation is optimized for Google Gemini.
+However, support for other multimodal models can be added by extending the client wrapper class.

 ## Installation